 The Arrival of the Main Protagonist #

-Mallorcans tend to be quite reserved, and as a foreigner, it can be difficult to really get to know the locals.
-On an island filled with the comings and goings of tourists, students, and short- to medium-term travelers, this is completely understandable.
-For this reason, when I received a much-coveted invitation to attend a matanza, I couldn’t believe my luck, and was incredibly grateful for the opportunity.
+Mallorcans tend to be quite reserved, and as a foreigner it can be difficult to really get to know the locals.
+On an island filled with the comings and goings of tourists, students, and short- to medium-term travellers, this is completely understandable.
+For this reason, when I received a much-coveted invitation to attend a matanza I couldn’t believe my luck, and was incredibly grateful for the opportunity.

 However, as I arrived at the finca at dawn, to see a big group of strangers huddled around a fire, I started to have second thoughts…with only a year of Spanish under my belt, not knowing anyone there, and having turned up all alone, I began to doubt myself.
 What if my Spanish was terrible?
 What if they didn’t want me there?
 What if, what if…?
 But all doubts flew from my mind the minute I was greeted with a warm hug and customary kiss on both cheeks from the reigning matriarch, quickly introduced to everybody with warm smiles and enthusiasm, and without further ado had a steaming cup of coffee and biscuits pushed into my cold hands.
 A small, but very thoughtful gesture; everyone spoke almost entirely in Castellano throughout the day – foregoing their native (and certainly more comfortable) Mallorquín in orderBy to make me feel more comfortable.
 I could not have felt more welcome.